Organization Profiles

 Website

-Mathematics Teachers’ Circle of Austin
+Mathematics Teacher’s Circle of Austin

-Our goal is to help middle school and high school mathematics teachers confidently incorporate open-ended, authentic mathematical problem-solving in their teaching.
-We hold a monthly problem-solving session during the school year and summer workshops.
+Our goal is to help middle school and high school mathematics teachers confidently incorporate open-ended, authentic mathematical problem-solving into their teaching.
+We hold monthly problem-solving sessions during the school year and summer workshops.
+MTCA sessions are free to all math teachers in the Austin area.
+We validate campus parking and provide dinner, and participants earn two CPE hours for each session.

 Website